PeterMarshall29/book1/_sources/jupyternotebooks/printing_to_file.md

 To only read or only write - there are also `<ifstream>` and `<ofstream>` - both in `<fstream>`

-Try the following code: make sure you can find the file created, and check its contents.
+Try the following code: make sure you can find the file created and check its contents.

 The location of the file can be set by the programmer.